jamf/scout-public/README.md

 1. Clone or download the repository
 2. Install node.js and npm on your server of choice
-5. Install MySQL and create the scout database. import the scout.sql file.
+3. Install MySQL and create the scout database. import the scout.sql file.
+4. Install Mongo or find a host for it - the scout db will be automatically created
-4. In the /api directory run 'npm install'.
+5. In the /api directory run 'npm install'.
 This will install of the web server's dependencies.
 6. In the root of the /api directory create a new .env file. (touch .env)
 7. Edit the .env file and **include ALL VARIABLES in the above env variables section**
 8. Navigate to /app/js and create a new file called 'server-url.js'.